 This guide is intended to help LaGuardia students with art historical research.
 You will find information about finding books, articles, images, video, and additional information on the following:

-To find an article in a database, you will need to search using keywords.
+To find books, articles, and other sources, you will need to search using keywords.

 I am studying the painter Jean-Michel Basquiat

 because I want to find out how graffiti in New York City influenced his art.

 Break your topic into the main ideas (aka keywords).
 In this example: Jean-Michel Basquiat, art, graffiti, New York City.

 Combine keywords with the word "and" in between for more specific results: "Jean-Michel Basquiat" and graffiti

 Additionally, come up with synonyms for the keywords.

 Art: fine arts, painting, specific styles of paintings such as "expressionism"